Tight Bounds on Online Checkpointing Algorithms: Basic Observations

+We finish this section with two observations about the exponential growth of update times in efficient algorithms, relevant for upper and lower bounds on $q_{k}$.

-\begin{proof} Starting with a $c$-efficient scheme, we consider device updates in their natural order and modify the scheme, while maintaining efficiency, such that the property holds.
-At each step, the only modifications we make are to skip or delay an update, which ensures that $\left(t_{n}\right)_{n=1}^{\infty}$ is still unbounded.
-The basic simple idea in all modifications is that if an update that merges two intervals is possible at some time $T$, i.e., the newly created interval is $c$-compliant, then an update that merges the same intervals is also possible at any time $T'>T$.
+The first one is an improvement of~\cite[Lemma 8]{BDNS13}: \begin{property_XXX} Any $q$-efficient $k$-checkpoint algorithm $\textsc{Alg}=\left(t,p\right)$ satisfies, without loss of generality, $t_{i+2}>t_{i}\cdot G$ for all $i\ge k$. \end{property_XXX} \begin{proof} Starting with a $q$-efficient algorithm, we consider checkpoint updates in their natural order and modify the algorithm, while maintaining efficiency, such that the property holds.
+At each step, the only modifications we make are to skip or delay an update, which ensures that $\left(t_{i}\right)_{i=1}^{\infty}$ is still unbounded.
+The basic simple idea in all modifications is that if an update that merges two subintervals is possible at some time $T$, i.e., the newly created subinterval is $q$-compliant, then an update that merges the same subintervals is also possible at any time $T'>T$.

-If the property does not hold, consider the smallest $n$ for which $t_{n+2}\le t_{n}\cdot q$.
-We show we can either skip one of the update at times $t_{n+1}$, $t_{n+2}$ or delay the update at time $t_{n+2}$ until time $t_{n+1}\cdot q>t_{n}\cdot q$.
-For $i=1,2$, denote by $x_{i}$ the next time at which the device at $t_{n+i}$ is updated, and by $\ell_{i}$ the label of the actual device updated.\footnote{In contrast to a temporary index of the device in the device sequence at some snapshot $S$, a label of a device is fixed.} Note that $\ell_{1}\neq\ell_{2}$ by Property~\ref{obs:never-update-k}, and that the order of $x_{1}$ and $x_{2}$ is undetermined.
+If the property does not hold, consider the smallest $i$ for which $t_{i+2}\le t_{i}\cdot G$.
+We show we can either skip one of the updates at times $t_{i+1}$, $t_{i+2}$ or delay the update at time $t_{i+2}$ until time $t_{i+1}\cdot G>t_{i}\cdot G$.
+For $j=1,2$, denote by $x_{j}$ the next time at which the checkpoint at $t_{i+j}$ is updated, and by $\ell_{j}$ the label of the actual checkpoint updated.\footnote{In contrast to a temporary index of the checkpoint in the checkpoint sequence at some snapshot $S$, a label of a checkpoint is fixed.} Note that $\ell_{1}\neq\ell_{2}$ by Property~\ref{property:never-update-k}, and that the order of $x_{1}$ and $x_{2}$ is undetermined.